revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 <details><summary><b>Show Answer</b></summary>

-- In python **JSON** is a syntax to storing and exchanging data.
+> - In python **JSON** is a syntax to storing and exchanging data.
-- Python have an built-in package it's called json, which is used to work with JSON data.
+> - Python have an built-in package it's called json, which is used to work with JSON data.
-- Because, It is easy for humans to browse and write.
+> - Because, It is easy for humans to browse and write.
 It's simple for machines to analyze and generate.

-import the JSON module :
+**import the JSON module :**

 > import json